Financial-Times/ft-origami/docs/component-types/modules.md

 			"examples"
 		]
 	}

-**TODO**: *What about modules that require a load of npm stuff to build for dev and testing?
-Should we include package.json rules such as:*

 Optionally, a module may include an npm-compatible `package.json` file, to allow it to install dependencies for development and testing.
 These package configs should explictly exclude `dependencies`, `files` and `main` properties to avoid any implication that the npm config is designed to allow the module to be installed as a package using npm.
 Instead, `devDependencies` should be used.